What to Expect from a Locum Tenens Orientation

 From your first phone call with a consultant to your first day of a contract, and beyond, All Star’s “Red Carpet” Service means having an ally along for each step of your journey.
 If you feel additional information is necessary, inform your consultant.
 They can liaise with administrators to resolve concerns.
 In fact, your feedback—what was great and helpful as well as what was missing—is used to prepare other locum tenens professionals for future opportunities.

 Whether you’re new to working locum tenens or a seasoned locums provider, each facility takes some getting used to.
-But having an informed idea of what to expect before, during, and after orientation can help you settle in and begin caring for patients.
+Having an informed idea of what to expect before, during, and after orientation can help you settle in and begin caring for patients.

 Call 800-928-0229 to speak with one of All Star’s dedicated consultants to discuss any aspect of the locum tenens process, or contact us online.